emacs-php/php-mode/README.md

 ## Constants

-Every magic constant and predefined constant listed on the official PHP site is included.
+Every magic constant and predefined constant listed on the official PHP site is included in syntax highlighted.

 ## Traits, Interfaces, and Namespaces